 This boutique winery is located in Selah, and its specialty is playing with grapes that are unusual for the area.
 Kristin and Colby Rider bought a vineyard in 2016 only a few minutes from the town of Selah that was already growing Pinot Blanc and an Austrian grape called Zweigelt.
 They decided to focus on these grapes and start experimenting.

 Today pinot blanc is the best-selling white wine in the range.
 Rider Cellars also uses the pet nat method to make their sparkling wine with pinot blanc.
-This is an old French method that bottles the wine before primary fermentation is finished.
-When it comes to reds, they are best known for their syrah and, of course the unique Zweigelt.
+This old French method bottles the wine before primary fermentation is finished.
+When it comes to reds, they are best known for their syrah and, of course, the unique Zweigelt.

 The tasting room in Selah is cosy and full of character.
 It is located on the town’s main street and quite easy to find.

 Wilridge has a spectacular location on the uplands of the Cowiche Conservancy trail system.
 The views of the vineyards seem to go for miles and visitors are welcome to hike along one of the many trails.
 Or hike the three-mile Cowiche Conservancy Trail and finish up at Wilridge.